 Even as a child, Sara had a knack for computers.
 She built her first website in high school, and went on to learn WordPress publishing.
 Along the way she also learned video editing, audio production, and just enough code to make websites beautiful.

-Sara’s particular skills that she brings to WIN include web and graphic design, social media outreach, database management, digital asset management, and business communications.
+Sara’s particular skills that she brings to WIN include web and graphic design, social media outreach, database management, and digital asset management.

-Outside of her work at WIN, Sara enjoys spending time with her daughter, playing with synthesizers, and teaching music production to the next generation.
+Outside of her work at WIN, Sara enjoys spending time with her daughter, playing synthesizers, and camping in remote places.

 Meet our Staff and Advisors